kggurram/Bookie/README.md

 # COE528 Project

-A bookstore application implemented using JavaFX amongst others.
+A bookstore application implemented using JavaFX amongst others, for the group project assigned in *COE528 - Object Oriented Design*.

 ## Application